varingst/awesome-conky/README.md

 # Conky widgets for Awesome WM 4.0

-conky-awesome lets you make widgets displaying system information from [conky](https://github.com/brndnmtthws/conky)
+`conky-awesome` is a framework for making [awesome](https://awesomewm.org) widgets displaying system information from [conky](https://github.com/brndnmtthws/conky)

+`conky-awesome` provides some optional keybindings to manange conky's own X-window, but you can also run `conky-awesome` headless by configuring conky with `out_to_x = false` and only have it update your widgets.

 ## Requirements
+* conky
 * awesome with dbus support
-* conky with X support
 * [lua bindings to dbus](https://github.com/daurnimator/ldbus)

 ## Installation